Casting off, cruising and tying up

 To keep your boat secure, you need to tie it to the bank with a rope from both the front and the back.
 On rivers, you should fix your upstream rope first.

-Leave a little slack in your ropes – that’s especially important on tidal waterways or rivers.
+Leave some slack in your ropes – this is especially important on tidal waterways or rivers.
 If the ropes are too tight and the water level drops, your boat could be left hanging from the bank.

-Remember that your anchor should be used if you need added security or extra help in a strong stream or tide – and you should still use mooring ropes.
+Remember that your anchor can be used if you need added security or extra help in a strong stream or tide – and you should still use mooring ropes.